ariesteam/ariesteam.github.com/case_studies/colorado.markdown

 water supply to the Platte, Arkansas, Rio Grande, and Colorado Rivers and recreational visits to millions of acres of National Forest and National Park lands.
-Key management challenges include fire management after almost a decade of fire suppression, outbreaks of mountain pine beetle, which have killed large numbers of lodgepole and ponderosa pines, resulting in changes to forest structure, and the impacts of climate change on snowpack.
+Key management challenges include fire management after almost a century of fire suppression, outbreaks of mountain pine beetle, which have killed large numbers of lodgepole and ponderosa pines, resulting in changes to forest structure, and the impacts of climate change on snowpack.
 By mapping ecosystem service provision and